Hiida3li/Automatic-Function-Calling/README.md

 # Automatic-Function-Calling

-# Gemini API + Function Calling with SQLite Example
+# Gemini API + Function Calling with SQLite
 This is a simple but powerful example showing how to build a chatbot using Google's Gemini API with automatic function calling — allowing the model to query a live SQLite database.

  Project Overview: